grfigueira/grfigueira.github.io/_site/assets/ResumeMD_Backup.md

 <!-- Important: Replace all template content, especially contact details, with your own information. -->

 <!-- Important: When updating your email address, remember to change both the "text" (visible text) and the "link" (underlying hyperlink) fields. -->

-## Education

-**Nova School Of Science and Technology**
-  ~ Almada, PT

-B.Sc. + M.Sc. in Computer Science and Engineering
-  ~ 2020 - 2025

-- **Master Thesis**: *Dynamic Substitutional Reality In Adaptive Virtual Experiences*.
-Researched and developed a Unity-based framework that enables the abstract design of SR experiences, allowing them to be dynamically adapted to arbitrary physical spaces.
-- Co-authored an additional paper [~P1].
-- Part of my research and implementation is being ported into a **real-world museum application** at the *Portuguese National Tile Museum* in Lisbon, Portugal.
-- **Relevant courses**: Games and Simulations, Computer Graphics, OOP, AI, Concurrent Programming

-## Publications

-[~P1]: **Towards Augmented XR Movement and Interaction Confidence across Substitutional Reality**

-    <u>Guilherme R. Figueira</u>, Rui Nóbrega

-    *International Conference on Graphics and Interaction (ICGI), 2025*

 ## Experience